Diabetes in Pregnancy

 - Having a parent or sibling with diabetes

 - Having had gestational diabetes in the past

 In addition, gestational diabetes occurs more often in African Americans, Native Americans, Latinas and women with a family history of diabetes.

 Gestational Diabetes and Your Baby

-- High Birth Weight Exposure to higher sugar levels from the maternal bloodstream can result in a larger baby and a high birth weight.
+- High birth weight Exposure to higher sugar levels from the maternal bloodstream can result in a larger baby and a high birth weight.
 The baby's pancreas produces extra insulin in response to the higher glucose, which results in the baby storing extra fat and growing larger.
 A larger baby can make delivery more complicated for both mother and baby.

-Remember that the complications of gestational diabetes can be prevented by keeping your blood sugar under control during your pregnancy.
+The complications of gestational diabetes can be prevented by keeping your blood sugar under control during your pregnancy.
 The goal of treatment is to keep your blood sugar in the normal range.
 Most women with well-controlled blood sugar deliver healthy babies without any complications.

 - Eat smaller, more frequent meals.
 Space out the carbohydrate foods you consume throughout the day.
-Cutting down the portion of carbohydrate foods eaten at one sitting means that you need to eat more often to meet your pregnancy nutrient needs.
+Cutting down on the portion size of carbohydrate foods eaten at one sitting means that you need to eat more often to meet your pregnancy nutrient needs.
 Eating three smaller meals and three or four snacks between meals can help you meet your pregnancy diet goals without elevating your blood sugar.